How Financial Literacy can affect overall well-being

 Why is learning financial literacy so important?
 Here are three reasons:

 - Money and health go hand-in-hand.
-While it may be true that money can’t buy you happiness or good health, knowing how to manage money can help people lead healthier, more productive lives and steer clear of a number of high-risk behaviours related to stress and a lack of self-care.
-In the short-term, students learn the benefits of planning, budgeting and saving.
-In the long-term, it empowers them to become citizens who have the resources they need to take care of their bodies, minds and relationships—something which, over time, will contribute to their overall well-being.
+While it may be true that money can’t buy you happiness or good health, knowing how to manage money can help people lead healthier, more productive lives.
+In the short-term, students understand budgeting, saving, and the difference between needs and wants.
+In the long-term, it empowers them to become citizens and critical thinkers who have the resources they need to make good decisions and take care of their bodies, minds and relationships—something which, over time, will contribute to their overall well-being.

 - Financial literacy develops competence in various subjects.
 By learning financial literacy in school, students are able to build their skills and proficiency in a number of subjects including math, language, media studies, and H&PE.
 Not only does this allow teachers to check off different curriculum expectations all at once, but it gives students the opportunity to see how their in-class studies are interconnected and directly linked to real-life.
 With the added bonus of teaching financial literacy through the lens of H&PE, students are able to learn and practice Living Skills which include personal, interpersonal, critical, and creative thinking skills — all essential skills that students can take with them and use in many other aspects of life now and in the future.